 What To Text After a First Date

-So we’ve looked at who should text after a first date and when to text after a first date, but what about what to text after a first date?
-What should you actually say?
+So what next?
+Well, we’ve looked at who should text after a first date and when to text after a first date, which means it’s time to move onto the big question of what to text after a first date.

-Let’s start with some guidelines for texting after a first date, then I’ll finish off with some templates.
+So let’s start with some guidelines for texting after a first date, then I’ll finish off with some templates.

 Rules For Texting After a First Date: